-In the early days of blockchain technology, cryptocurrencies operated in a gray area of the economy, their applications as unique as they were unregulated.
-But since then, as financial institutions have entered the industry and adoption has soared, the risk calculus has changed for regulators.
+In the early days of blockchain technology, cryptocurrencies operated in a gray area of the economy.
+But as financial institutions have entered the space and global adoption has soared, the risk calculus has changed for regulators.
 While governments around the world have taken major steps to combat cybercrime and protect the users of cryptocurrencies, many believe the work is far from over.
 For this reason, it’s critical for investors, businesses, and institutions in the industry to understand both how governments regulate cryptocurrencies and how industry leaders can push the conversation forward.

 Below, we break down how countries define and regulate cryptocurrencies, the major changes under consideration, and how the cryptocurrency industry can help.

-The exact definition often depends on context.
 In most countries, the U.S. and U.K. included, cryptocurrencies like bitcoin are considered property, but not legal tender.
-As property, cryptocurrency assets are subject to taxation.
-In the U.S., this means the IRS treats cryptocurrencies like other capital assets such as stocks and real estate, with capital gains, state, and federal income taxes levied accordingly.
-And since cryptocurrencies are not considered legal tender, businesses and services aren’t obligated to accept it.
-Many companies, like Overstock and Tesla, have toyed with accepting bitcoin anyway, and financial services companies like PayPal and Square have stepped in as facilitators.
+As property, crypto assets are subject to taxation.
+In the U.S., this means the IRS treats cryptocurrencies like other asset classes such as stocks and real estate, with capital gains, state, and federal income taxes levied accordingly.
+And since cryptocurrencies are not considered legal tender anywhere other than El Salvador, most businesses and services aren’t obligated to accept it.
+Many companies, however, have toyed with accepting bitcoin anyway, and financial services companies like PayPal and Square have stepped in as facilitators.

-Depending on whether cryptocurrencies are defined as commodities or securities, the Commodity Futures Trading Commission (CFTC) or the Securities Exchange Commission (SEC) have varying abilities to oversee and regulate cryptocurrency activity within the frameworks of commodity and securities law.
+Depending on whether cryptocurrencies are defined as commodities or securities, the Commodity Futures Trading Commission (CFTC) or the Securities and Exchange Commission (SEC) have varying abilities to oversee and regulate cryptocurrency activity within the frameworks of commodity and security law.